jkshobby/deliveryfinderbot/README.md

 *a)* Install `npm` and `nodejs` -
 To do so, go to https://nodejs.org/en/ and download any version of the binary, that will be used for installing `node` as well as `npm`.
 Then double click the downloaded binary and follow the instructions to install `npm` as well as `node` .
 To confirm the installation, open your terminal.app window and run `node -v` if that outputs a version number, then you are good to move forward.

 *b)* Download (or clone) this repo by clicking the green "Clone or Download" button shown above.
-If you have downloaded, then unzip the downloaded folder (`delivery-finder-bot-master`) and rename the folder to `delivery-finder-bot`
+If you have downloaded, then unzip the downloaded folder (`deliveryfinderbotmaster`) and rename the folder to `deliveryfinderbot`

 ## Step 1
 Assuming you are on Mac OS, so open a terminal window and create a folder, let's say, `covid19`